YIZHE12/ML_DeepCT/Image_segmentation/Data preparation/README.md

 Slice the image to 2^m smaller pieces, which will be upsampled to the size of the network in data generator before feeding to the network

 Stitch small patches to recover the original image, this will be used for the prediction results (segmented images)

+Note: the first two steps are also required for the training data